 Tip #2: Reduce Prep by Using Long Term Assignments

-Here is a detailed blog post about them, and how I use them.
+If you are looking for a structured independent reading program read this detailed blog post about how I use 12 Genre Book Reports.
 Each month students must read a certain genre.
-By the end of the school year students have been exposed to more than just their "go to" genre.
+By the end of the school year, students have been exposed to more than just their “go to” genre.